 The city has progressively gone from strength to strength from when it was first established till today where it stands proudly and full of life.
 Modern day Aberdeen is a sight for the eyes just after heavy rainfall when its many granite buildings glimmer pure and white under the sunshine.
 It is for this reason that Aberdeen is often called the Granite City.
 Aberdeen is also known as the 'Flower of Scotland' due to it's amazing parks and gardens.
 Aberdeen's floral displays are so good that they have been banned from some flower competitions for winning too often!

 Aberdeen is easy to reach by road, rail and air.
 Shetland and Orkney can be reached by ferry from Aberdeen and there is much to see and do in this spectacular city.
 A trip to this wonderful city is well worth anyone's while and should be included in any travel itinerary.
-Why not see it for yourself?
+Why not see the city of Aberdeen for yourself?
 You may well fall in love with it just as many have before you.